-If you have a book with a collection of nursery rhymes, let your toddler look through and pick the ones that pique his interest.
+If you have a book with a collection of nursery rhymes, let your child look through and pick the ones that pique his interest.
 Some of the illustrations are pretty zany and there are sure to be a few you haven't heard so have fun exploring new rhymes.

 Think creatively!
 Write your own silly poem or use another book as a starting point and add rhyming verses and illustrations.

-Learning life skills: In the spirit of "Mary, Mary.. how does your garden grow?" involve your toddler in some aspect of gardening or landscaping.
+Learning life skills: In the spirit of "Mary, Mary... how does your garden grow?" involve your toddler in some aspect of gardening or landscaping.
 See tips on gardening with preschoolers here.